LiMinggang/madedit-mod/README.txt

 Mod v0.4.11
 New: Open file path with default file explorer, set "EXTEXPLORER" as the env for open in another application #243
 Fix: Message strings were not translated during initialization
+Fix: TXT syntax would not be applied on first loading(0.4.10) #244

 Mod v0.4.10
 1.New: Settings for new document in Options